Guide

 Methodology and Sources

 Data for this roundup was aggregated from primary research reports and Tier 2 market research firms with disclosed methodology.
 Every statistic is cited to its source organization and report name.
 No secondary blog sources were used.
 Where market size figures conflict across firms, we present 2+ sources and flag the variance.
+Some statistics are sourced from publicly disclosed brand earnings data (Starbucks quarterly earnings) and mobile industry channel benchmarks, which are noted individually.

 Primary sources: